Jacohun1/ns-dynamic-amazon-price-field/README.md

-Alright, here's the README documentation in the format suitable for GitHub:

----

 # User Event Script for Item Pricing Update

 This script is designed to handle item pricing updates based on specific conditions for a NetSuite record.